ethanfischer/FirstPerson/README.md

 This was a very informative introduction to developing games in Unity for me.
 It's also a great jumping off point, and served as the foundation for my VR game, Intraverse.

-Most of the code can be found in
+Most of the code can be found in the directory: FirstPerson/GTGDS3/MyScripts/Chapter1